JoelRoxell/prepend-style-loader/README.md

   }
 }
 ```
-This will prepend the defined style imports to every file that is matched using `path.resolve`.
-Perfect to remove tedious variables and mixins imports while using design patters like css-modules or other techniques that isolates scopes.
+This will prepend the defined style imports to every file that is matched by the loader.
+Perfect to remove tedious variables and mixins imports while using design patters like css-modules or other techniques that isolates style scopes.

 ## Install
 `npm install prepend-style-loader`